WEC-Sim/WEC-Sim/docs/user/applications.rst

 Variable Hydrodynamics
 ^^^^^^^^^^^^^^^^^^^^^^

-The first example demonstrates WEC-Sim's variable hydrodynamics feature by comparing it to the passive yaw implementation.
+The Variable_Hydro/Passive_Yaw case demonstrates WEC-Sim's variable hydrodynamics feature by comparing it to the passive yaw implementation.
-The second case provides an example for variable mass in which the draft, mass, and center of gravity change during the simulation.
+The Variable_Hydro/Variable_Mass case provides an example for variable mass in which the draft, mass, and center of gravity change during the simulation.

 Visualization Markers
 ^^^^^^^^^^^^^^^^^^^^^^